kristi/pathify/README.md

     unpathify

+Use the unload command performs the same unpathify action

+    pathify unload example

 ### Create a new environment

 We're going to create a new environment called `fluffy`  (You can call your environment whatever you want as long as there are no spaces in the name.)

+    pathify new fluffy

-Create a new environment file in the `~/.pathify` folder.
+You can also manually create a new environment by creating a file in the `PATHIFY_HOME` (`~/.pathify`) folder.

     cd ~/.pathify
-    cp example fluffy
+    cp template fluffy
     # Change variable names
-    sed -i -e 's/example/fluffy/g' -e 's/EXAMPLE/FLUFFY/g' fluffy
+    sed -i -e 's/@env@/fluffy/g' -e 's/@ENV@/FLUFFY/g' fluffy
     # Hack away
     vim fluffy